Key takeaways

 Several factors play a bigger role than follower count alone:

-• Monetization mix: Relying on just one income stream can be risky if algorithms or programs change.
-Combining affiliate marketing, product sales, services, and other monetization methods creates a more stable and predictable income.
+- Monetization mix: Relying on just one income stream can be risky if algorithms, platform features, or brand budgets change.
+Combining affiliate marketing, product sales, services, sponsored content, and other monetization methods creates a more stable income path.

-With the right niche, engaged audience, and monetization strategy, even smaller accounts can generate meaningful and scalable income.
+With the right niche, engaged audience, and monetization strategy, even smaller accounts can generate meaningful income.

 What do you need to earn money on Instagram?